yawhide/Lol-personal-counters/README.md

 # Lol-personal-counters
-Submission for the riot april 2016 api challenge
+Submission for the Riot April 2016 api challenge

 ## About
 This is our submission for the April 2016 api challenge!
 We wanted to make an app that would help the community out there no matter how good they are (non-ranked up to challenger).
 We love playing around counters during champion select and we thought making a tool that could help us determine the best champion to play in our arsenal would be amazing for us and the community.